freqtrade/freqtrade/docs/strategy_analysis_example.md

 # Strategy analysis example

 Debugging a strategy can be time-consuming.
 Freqtrade offers helper functions to visualize raw data.
+The following assumes you work with SampleStrategy, data for 5m timeframe from Binance and have downloaded them into the data directory in the default location.

 ## Setup